StoddardSpencer96/Discord-Bot/README.md

 ## TO-DO LIST:
 * Clean up code to make the main.py file neater
 * Implement the current time whenever the user types $time
+* Convert input to binary and hexadecimal numbers
+* Add Sounds to the Bot